Skip to contents

 • target_value is returned as target.

-If x is a SolutionSet and run is provided, only rows belonging to that run are returned.
+If run is provided, only rows belonging to that run are returned.
 If the result contains a run_id column but only a single run is present and run was not requested explicitly, the run_id column is removed for convenience.

 The gap column is expected to be part of the stored summary.
 When present, it typically represents: $$ \mathrm{gap} = \mathrm{achieved} - \mathrm{target}. $$